-Below you will find a list of experimenter activities that will challenge you to think about the ways in which you have been designing and delivering your course content, as well as the formats, tools, and approaches you have been using.
-For this module you will complete three experimenter activities.
+Below you will find a list of ten experimenter activities that will challenge you to think about the ways in which you have been designing and delivering your course content, as well as the formats, tools, and approaches you have been using.
+For this module you are asked to complete only three out of the ten possible experimenter activities.